 (CommentLuv)

-WordPress has a native commenting feature that lets your blog readers engage with your website, post comments, reply to existing comments and participate in discussions.
+The built-in WordPress commenting function lets your blog readers interact with your website, post new comments, reply to other users and engage with your content.

-You can enhance the WordPress built-in commenting feature using a number of third-party plugins that integrate your comments with social media, helping to spread and share your content online.
+You can expand the WordPress built-in commenting feature using a number of third-party plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrate with social media, helping to share and spread your content around.

-For example, a plugin like CommentLuv (Premium version) can help make your site more attractive to commenters by offering them a wider choice of backlinks if they like, plus1, or tweet your content.
-This plugin will visit the site of the comment author while they are typing their comment and retrieve their latest blog posts, which can be included with their comment after clicking submit.
+For example, using a WordPress plugin like CommentLuv (Premium version) can help make your site more attractive to commenters by offering them a wider choice of backlinks if they like, tweet, or plus1 your content.
+This plugin will visit the comment author’s website or blog while they are typing their comment and retrieve their last blog posts, which can be included at the bottom of their comment after clicking the submit button.

 SocialLinkMachine